Kxrstin/exambyte/README.md

 ---

 ## Results and experience
-Exambyte represents an improvement on its predecessor ILIAS, as particular attention has been paid to creating a user-friendly interface and transparent communication of results.
+ExamByte represents an improvement on its predecessor ILIAS, as particular attention has been paid to creating a user-friendly interface and transparent communication of results.
 In addition, role-based access via OAuth2 ensures simple but secure user management.
 In this project, we learned how to develop and structure a larger Java application in a test-driven manner.
 We implemented a web-based service with clean architecture and best practices, and learned how to integrate it into server-side user interfaces and relational database management.

 ---